Have you realized how many resources for sustainability are available to you as a business owner in Alameda County? There are quite a few!

 - Food Service Technology Center: If you’re in the restaurant industry, the Food Service Technology Center is an amazing resource for you.
 They specialize in promoting energy efficiency in food service and can help you with site surveys (free to PG&E customers), finding rebates for kitchen equipment (did you know you could get a $500 rebate for an energy efficient fryer?), and more.

 - Bay-Friendly Landscaping: Stopwaste is one of the sponsors of the Bay-Friendly Landscaping and Gardening Coalition, which promotes sustainable landscaping that conserves water and reduce pollution.
 If your business has landscaping, consider using a Bay-Friendly Qualified Professional (and be sure to use drought-tolerant, California native plants!).

-- Green Business Program: Last but most certainly not least is the Alameda County Green Business Program, which can provide your business with resources and support to receive Green Business Certification.
+- Green Business Program: Last but certainly not least, the Alameda County Green Business Program can provide your business with resources and support to receive Green Business Certification.
 The Green Business Program sets standards in areas such as energy efficiency and water conservation and partners with cities and utilities to help businesses to reduce their environmental impacts.

 Have you worked with any of these organizations?
 What has been your experience?